Tips to Help You Combat the Stress of AP Classes

 Work with a tutor

-A tutor can work with you on concepts and skills you didn’t understand in class or want more practice with.
-They can review how you solve differential equations or help you annotate and write a US History DBQ for example.
-They can point you to resources available and help you distill the most important concepts from your reading.
+If you’re thinking about working with a tutor to improve your AP grades, we tell families, the sooner the better!
+Starting tutoring early in the year means building a strong foundation early and making sure you’re not facing bigger issues later on.
+A tutor can work with you on the specific concepts and skills you didn’t understand in class or want more practice with.
+They can review how you solve differential equations, help you annotate and write a US History DBQ, for example, point you to available resources, and distill the most important concepts from your reading.
+Your Marks Education tutor will be there for you in the ways that best suit your academic needs.

 Marks Education tutors have worked with hundreds of students across most AP subjects.
 If you need extra support to pull up your grade and get ahead, please contact us.
 We can match you with an experienced tutor to help you get caught up and excel in your class.
 You don’t need to be stressed by AP classes this year!